-A virtual Public Information Workshop will be conducted, then followed by a Public Hearing, on April 21, 2021.
-The workshop and hearing is being held on a virtual platform to adhere to recommendations issued by the Centers for Disease Control and Prevention (CDC) during the ongoing COVID-19 pandemic.
-The workshop will begin at 5:00 p.m. with a brief overview presentation that includes information regarding the 14 CFR Part 150 process and a brief summary of the noise abatement, land use, and program management measures recommended in the Draft NCP Report.
-Following the presentation, the project team will answer questions submitted through the virtual platform.
-Please note that the narrated overview presentation along with more detailed presentations on the specific measures will be available for viewing on the project website beginning on March 28, 2021.
-We encourage the public to view these materials prior to the Public Information Workshop and Hearing.
-Only the overview presentation will be played during the virtual workshop to maximize the time available for questions.
-Questions or comments submitted during the Public Information Workshop will be addressed during the workshop as time permits.
-However, they will not be considered as part of the formal project record.
-Interested parties are asked to submit formal comments on the NCP in writing as detailed in the previous section or through the Public Hearing as outlined later in this section.
-Copies of the public workshop materials will be included in Appendix H in the Final NCP.
+A virtual Public Information Workshop was conducted, then followed by a Public Hearing, on April 21, 2021.
+The workshop and hearing were held on a virtual platform to adhere to recommendations issued by the CDC during the COVID-19 pandemic and were held in accordance with local public meeting policies in force at the time.
+The workshop started at 5:00 p.m. with a brief overview presentation that included information regarding the 14 CFR Part 150 process and a brief summary of the noise abatement, land use, and program management measures recommended in the Draft NCP Report.
+Following the presentation, the project team answered questions submitted through the virtual platform.
+The narrated overview presentation, along with more detailed presentations on the specific measures, were made available for viewing on the project website on March 28, 2021.
+The public was encouraged to view these materials prior to the Public Information Workshop and Hearing.
+Only the overview presentation was played during the virtual workshop to maximize the time available for questions.
+Questions or comments submitted during the Public Information Workshop were addressed during the workshop.
+However, these comments were not considered as part of the formal project record.
+Interested parties were asked to submit formal comments on the NCP in writing as detailed in the previous section or through the Public Hearing.
+Copies of the public workshop materials are included in Appendix H.